hasuwini77/R_02_myrProds/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+# MYR prods idea

+- Showcase MYR / Widen Music
+- Filtering Music by Category
+- Finding a way to preview audio in a cool way
+- wave or audio player features
+- fixing components with bootstrap
+- fixing a one single page application
+- creating a constructor object in js data
+- use of components for all elements
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- one title for each page
+- responsive design
+- use of map method